austinzheng/Cormorant/README.md

 Lambdatron has a couple of limitations, due mostly to its work-in-progress status:

 - The REPL can only take one form at a time.
-- Large parts of the error handling system aren't implemented yet.
-Asserts will cause the REPL to quit if something goes wrong during evaluation.
 - There currently isn't any namespacing or symbol mangling, so be careful when defining macros (e.g. don't use `& rest` as a vararg).

 These will disappear as the feature set is filled out.